Walmart stops selling 'All Lives Matter' merchandise

 Recently, the retail giant faced backlash for carrying t-shirts that featured the phrases "All Lives Matter," "Blue Lives Matter," "Irish Lives Matter" and "Homeless Lives Matter."

 Though Walmart said the clothes were sold by third parties, the "All Lives Matter" merchandise in particular was removed.
-The other "Lives Matter" merchandise is still available for purchase.
+The other "Lives Matter" merchandise is still available for purchase, and a representative for Walmart said the retailer would continue to sell the other variations, including "Blue Lives Matter."

 The Black Lives Matter movement was founded in 2013 in response to the acquittal of George Zimmerman, who killed Trayvon Martin.
 "We are a collective of liberators who believe in an inclusive and spacious movement," the organization wrote on its website.